+Easy Does It™ uses a technology called dynamic model predictive control or, as our customers call it, “the robot.”
+The project makes this technology scalable and affordable.
+It does this by automating data gathering, reducing model input error, and improving the experience for end users.
 CEL recently completed Phase I of the Easy Does It™ pilot with 11 west coast school districts.
-The pilot found that Easy Does It™ can reduce data collection time by 17-38% and reduce customer onboarding costs by 50%, all while maintaining the accuracy of the resulting MPC.
+The pilot found that Easy Does It™ can reduce data collection time by 17-38% and reduce customer onboarding costs by 50%, all while maintaining accuracy.
 Read on to learn more about the pilot's purpose, methods, and findings.

-CEL seeks a middle ground between the accuracy and rigor of MPC and the ease and affordability of "black box" control solutions.
+Easy Does It™ provides a middle ground between these two options.
 A typical building model can require 400-1,000 inputs, some of which are critical to system accuracy and comfort.
 We aim to substantially reduce the number of inputs and the time required to collect them.
-We initially conducted a model input sensitivity analysis, documented a functional data architecture, and prepared a measurement, verification, and commercial development roadmap for a user-friendly data collection and model setup software application.
+We initially conducted a model input sensitivity analysis; documented a functional data architecture; and prepared a measurement, verification, and commercial development roadmap for a user-friendly data collection and model setup software application.

 Commercial building operators wanting to get ahead of escalating demand charges, energy costs, and electrification mandates should contact us to get on the waiting list for this or other pilots.

-To get started, we collected data with our K-12 pilot sites to create our MPC model, including manual inputs, equipment output data, and other automated sources of information (e.g., weather feeds).
-Our next objective was to determine how this data affects the MPC model used for the controls.
-This helped us understand which of the many inputs are essential for the quick and accurate operation of the model, which could be eliminated, and which alternatives could save time and cost without impacting accuracy.
+To create our robot, we worked with our pilot sites to collect data including manual inputs, equipment output data, and other automated sources of information (e.g., weather feeds).
+We then determined how this data affects the robot.
+This helped us understand which of the many inputs are essential for the quick and accurate operation of the robot, which could be eliminated, and which alternatives could save time and cost without impacting accuracy.

-CEL extensively A/B tests methods, workflows, and user experience with our pilot partners, customers, and end-users—nearly all of whom have different underlying systems—from a handful of BAS platforms across their portfolio to simple programmable thermostats.
-As a result, our unique automation and calibration mechanisms have wide applicability to other commercial buildings.
-Our interfaces and workflows feed an MPC-driven smart building automation system in a way that’s computationally efficient without requiring modeling expertise to collect data, set up, and calibrate.
-Easy Does It™ significantly reduces the efforts of building administrators from tens of thousands of dollars and weeks of effort to a few hours or days.
-This saves money, time, and effort compared to standard MPC setup and calibration.
-Once installed, a single MPC can optimize for multiple objectives including 5-25% energy savings, 20-40% peak demand reduction, GHG emissions reductions, and increased consumption of local or grid renewable energy.
+We conducted extensive testing with pilot partners, customers, and end-users implementing a variety of underlying systems.
+Because of this, our unique automation and calibration mechanisms have wide applicability to other commercial buildings.
+Our interfaces and workflows are efficient without requiring modeling expertise to collect data, set up, and calibrate.
+Easy Does It™ significantly reduces the efforts of building administrators from weeks of effort to a few hours or days.
+This saves money, time, and effort compared to standard systems’ setup and calibration.
+Once installed, our robot can optimize for multiple objectives including 5-25% energy savings, 20-40% peak demand reduction, GHG emissions reductions, and increased consumption of local or grid renewable energy.

 In Phase I, CEL recruited 11 west coast school districts (ten K-12 and one university).
-The pilot determined the feasibility of reducing the time and expertise necessary for accurate MPC prediction and control.
+The pilot determined whether CEL’s robot could reduce the time and expertise needed for accurate prediction and control of a building’s energy usage.
 We found that combining alternative collection methods proposed in Easy Does It™ could reduce data collection time by 17-38% (5-32 hours) compared to a baseline, depending on the building size.
-Easy Does It™ also has the potential to reduce customer onboarding cost by 50% without impacting the accuracy of the resulting MPC.
-Preliminary results using time-series data from thermostats promise to eliminate manual calibration and model tuning.
-This further reduces the amount of expert time necessary to make MPC a reality for SMSCBs beyond Phase I.
+Easy Does It™ also has the potential to reduce customer onboarding cost by 50% without impacting accuracy.
+Preliminary results promise to eliminate manual calibration and model tuning, further reducing the amount of expert time necessary to make CEL’s robot work for our target audience.

 Specific objectives and outcomes for this Phase I pilot were as follows: